zhlicen/pm/README.md

 ## PM is a process CPU & Memory usage monitor tool
 ## Which
 - Get data over SSH
-- And output to InfuxDB
+- And output to InfluxDB